belgianGeek/open-planner-docs/data/index.md

 ---
 authors: [BelgianGeek]
 tags: [
-  introduction
+  Introduction
 ]
 ---

-:point_right: As this software was first intended to be used in a French-speaking business, the following documentation is written in French.
+👉 As this software was first intended to be used in a French-speaking business, the following documentation is written in French.
 The whole project is actively being translated in English.

 # Introduction